How to Attract Bats to your Garden

 - South facing or somewhere relatively warm

-Once your bat box is up, it’s illegal to inspect it or disturb the bats without a licence.
-So how do you know if you’ve got bats in your bat box?
+Once your bat box is up, if you are lucky enough to have visitors, then you will need a licence to inspect or disturb the bats, but you can still monitor the box from the ground.
+How do you know if you’ve got bats in your bat box?
 Well, you can look underneath or on the slats for evidence of bat droppings, they’re about the size of mice droppings.
 Or, keep an eye out at dusk to see if they’re flying out.
 You could even invest in a bat detector to listen out for the ultrasonic sounds of a bat call which we can’t normally hear with the human ear.